DestroyerDarkNess/XylonV2/README.md

 ## Introduction
 Antivirus API that provides many features.
-It's a remaster of the old [Xylon Antivir](hhttps://github.com/DestroyerDarkNess/XylonAntivir).
+This is a remaster of the old [Xylon Antivir](hhttps://github.com/DestroyerDarkNess/XylonAntivir).

-This version contains many really useful functions.
+This version contains many useful functions.

 Remember to leave a Star to the Project!
 Thank you!

-Thank you for donating.
-It is helpful to continue to improve the API. <br> <br>
+If you love this project, you should donate.
+It helps to continue to improve the API. <br> <br>
  [![Doate Image](https://raw.githubusercontent.com/poucotm/Links/master/image/PayPal/donate-paypal.png)][PM]